Sign in

 3. Switch from the Preview tab to the HTML tab, and then select Edit as HTML.

-Edit as HTML
+Edit as HTML.

 4. When you’re done, select Save.

-Set default company signatures for users #
+Set default signatures for all users #

 3. Select the users for whom you’re going to set the same default signatures.